karimehab430/todo-app/README.md

 # Todo App

 This is a simple Todo application built with React.
-It allows you to create, edit, and delete tasks, as well as mark them as completed.
+It allows you to create, edit, and delete tasks.
 The app utilizes local storage to persist the tasks even after a page refresh.

 ## Features